zarmory/http-noah/README.rst

-Since the goal of this library is to provide similar interfaces for both sync and async code I'll focus on *async* examples from now on and will be leaving notes if there are differences which I worked hard to reduce to a very few.
+Since the goal of this library is to provide similar interfaces for both sync and async code I'll focus on *async* examples from now on and will be leaving notes if there are differences that I worked hard to reduce to a very few.

 The client support the following methods that map the corresponding HTTP verbs: